 To see what version you’re running and upgrade to the latest one, visit your Dashboard.

-When performing an API upgrade, make sure that you specify the API version that you’re integrating against in your code instead of relying on your account’s default API version.
-To test a newer version for API calls, set the
+When performing an API upgrade, make sure that you specify the API version that you’re integrating against in your code instead of relying on your tenant’s default API version.
+To test a newer version for API calls, set one of

 The changelog is a list of backwards-incompatible updates in the API.
 As described above, new additions and forward-compatible changes don’t need a new API version and will not appear in this list.